-- ii.
+- i.
+The Agency sees this solution as a way to balance the scales between the capacity allocation for the two Groups in the Program.
+Group A has continuously seen oversubscription and Group B has often had capacity to spare, so this may be a workable solution to expand the capacity for Group A in efforts to ensure projects ready to be developed in the Group A region may move forward in the Program. - ii.
 The 30/70 split was originally established by the Agency and approved by the ICC in the Agency's Initial Long-Term Plan in 2018.
 This split mirrored the budget allocations for the RPS that both ComEd and Ameren Illinois customers pay into.
-Currently, there is no existing requirement in statute that requires this 30/70 split be used to allocate Program capacity by Group. - b.
-Considerations: - i.
+Currently, there is no existing requirement in statute that requires this 30/70 split be used to allocate Program capacity by Group.

+- i.
 The Agency acknowledges that this proposed solution would be a major shift in the way that Program capacity has been allocated to date.
 While this approach will provide more capacity for Group A, it would account for that increased capacity through a Group B allocation reduction. - ii.
 The current load-weighted allocation means that project support is proportionately allocated based on electric utility customer collections to support each utility's RPS budget.
-A higher allocation to Group A would almost certainly result in ComEd ratepayers supporting projects in the Ameren service territory or associated areas, leading to potential crosssubsidization concerns.
+A higher allocation to Group A would almost certainly result in ComEd ratepayers supporting projects in the Ameren service territory or associated areas, leading to potential cross-subsidization concerns.

-2. Dropping (or reducing) the distinction between Group A and Group B for the Small DG and Large DG blocks
+2.1.
+Dropping (or reducing) the distinction between Group A and Group B for the Small DG and Large DG blocks.